-Intervention Rationale (a) Determine patient's previous role within This is important assessment data for the family and the extent to which this role is formulating an appropriate plan of care. altered by the illness.
-Identify roles of other family members. evident within the family system.
-Identify Identifying specific stressors, as well as adaptive and maladaptive responses within the system, is necessary before assistance can be responded to this conflict. provided in an effort to facilitate change.
-Planning and rehearsal of potential role transitions can reduce anxiety.
-Positive reinforcement enhances self- esteem and promotes repetition of desired behaviours.
+Intervention Rationale

+(a) Determine patient's previous role This is important assessment data for

+within the family and the extent to formulating an appropriate plan of

+which this role is altered by the care.

+illness.
+Identify roles of other family

+members.

+(b) Encourage patient to discuss Identifying specific stressors, as well

+• as adaptive and maladaptive responses

+system.
+Identify how patient and within the system, is necessary before

+• assistance can be provided in an effort

+responded to this conflict. to facilitate change.

+(c) Explore available options for

+changes or adjustment in role. role transitions can reduce anxiety.

+Practice through role play.

+Positive reinforcement enhances self-

+reinforcement for ability to resume esteem and promotes repetition of

+role responsibilities by decreasing desired behaviours.

+need for ritualistic behaviours.